-Across most operations, the risk of droughts is projected to remain unchanged or slightly decline over time.
+Across most operations, the risk of droughts is projected to remain unchanged or slightly

-• While the risk of heavy rainfall is currently concentrated in Asia, this risk is projected to extend to broader regions in Brazil, Australia, the U.S.(Alabama) in the future.
+While the risk of heavy rainfall is currently concentrated in Asia, this risk is projected to extend to broader regions in Brazil, Australia, the U.S. (Alabama) in the future.

-The risk of hail/thunderstorms is projected to remain negligible across all operations.
+• The risk of hail/thunderstorms is projected to remain negligible across all operations.